RWS/studio-api-docs/apiconcepts/filetypesupport/the_main_parser.md

     }
 }
 ```
-***

 >[!NOTE]
 >
-> This content may be out-of-date.
-To check the latest information on this topic, inspect the libraries using the Visual Studio Object Browser.
+>This content may be out-of-date.
+Inspect the libraries in the Visual Studio Object Browser to verify the latest information on this topic.